-Inspectors have experimented with dropping cameras into confined spaces on ropes, or attached to robotic crawlers.
+Inspectors have experimented with different confined space tools, like dropping cameras into confined spaces on ropes, or attached to robotic crawlers.

 But more and more inspectors have been turning to drone technology as a preferred RVI tool because it offers a high degree of control and a high degree of quality.